 I love wandering Caribbean Beach Resort resort late at night or in the early morning–something I cannot say for Coronado Springs.
 The environment is just more pleasant and inviting at Caribbean Beach.

-Rooms: Push – Caribbean Beach Resort’s recently redone rooms are shockingly nice, and are why we dubbed the resort “Poly-lite” in the first place.
-These new rooms no longer feel like budget motel accommodations, and now feature a lot of nice details befitting of a higher caliber resort.
+Caribbean Beach Resort’s redone rooms are nice, and are why we dubbed the resort “Poly-lite” in the first place a few years ago.
+These rooms don’t look like budget motel accommodations, and feature a lot of details.
 Thematically, Caribbean Beach Resort has the best rooms of any Moderate.
+However, they are starting to show their age.

 Dining: Coronado Springs – Coronado Springs has far and away the most dining of any Moderate Resort, which is the main (but not only) way it’s a Deluxe-Minus resort on the amenities front.
-From our perspective, the highlights are Three Bridges Bar & Grill, the new over-the-water table service restaurant, and El Mercado de Coronado, which is the food court.
-Both are among the most underrated restaurants in their respective categories at Walt Disney World.
+The highlight is Three Bridges Bar & Grill, the new over-the-water table service restaurant.
+This is among the most underrated restaurants at Walt Disney World.
+Beyond that, there’s the El Mercado de Coronado food court, Rix Sports Bar & Grill, Siestas Cantina, Maya Grill, and more.

-Caribbean Beach Resort has its own duo of underrated dining options in Sebastian’s Bistro and Spyglass Grill.
-(Unfortunately, neither of these are open yet in 2021.)
-It also has Banana Cabana and Centertown Market, two other solid options.
-Still, these 4 restaurants don’t measure up to the many at Coronado Springs Resort–and that’s not counting Gran Destino!
+Caribbean Beach also has Banana Cabana and Centertown Market, two other solid options.
+Still, these restaurants don’t measure up to the many at Coronado Springs Resort–and that’s not counting Gran Destino!

 Pools: Caribbean Beach – On our list of the Top 10 Pools at Walt Disney World, Fuentes del Morro Pool (aka the “Pirate Fortress Pool”) at Disney’s Caribbean Beach Resort ranked #3 and The Lost City of Cibola Pool ranked #9.
 The Pirate Fortress Pool scores serious points for its Spanish colonial fortress style, fortresses, cannons, and general pirate appeal.
 It’s an awesome place to pretend you’re a pirate, and who among us doesn’t want to do that?!